shra26/agent-patient-conversation/README.md

+agent-v2.py is the latest version of the Ai Agent

 Usage details:
-Please send an email to me before making the call so I can turn on the server(default off as I haven't confgured my vpc and security groups on AWS correctly).
+Please send an email to me before making the call so I can turn on the server(it's default off as I haven't configured my vpc and security groups on AWS correctly).
 The phone number to call is
 **+12184837553**

 Assumptions:
-1. The storage of conversation should Ideally be saved into a NoSQL db like DynamoDB(Not implemented on this solution but will be easy to add if needed)
+1. The storage of conversation should ideally be saved into a NoSQL db like DynamoDB(Not implemented on this solution but will be easy to add if needed)
-2. I have tried basic processing of information with Regex, I understand this in not ideal as there is a chance to miss the information provided by the caller, will need to integrate further NLP to avoid this issue.
-Email sender sometime does not work due to this issue, I'm sure if we were to collaborate we could find a solution for this.
+2. I have tried basic processing of information with Regex.
+I understand this is not ideal as there is a chance to miss the information provided by the caller, so we will need to integrate further NLP to avoid this issue.
+Email sending sometimes does not work due to this issue.
+I'm sure we could find a solution if we were to collaborate.

 Extra Notes: